 “Even flow and regular depth averaging 6-8 feet.
 Bream, chub, roach, pike, barbel & tench can all be found here. best methods are; swimfeeder, stick float and waggler, with maggots the best bait.”

 “The river has two entirely different characters here.
 At Pershore, roach, chub & barbel can be found in water averaging 4-6 feet in depth.
 At Pensham, bream are the main species, also pike and zander.”

 The Evesham & District Angling Association (EDAA) control these waters.
 There are 40 pegs on one section and a further 26 at another.
 There is a charge of £3 for a day’s pleasure fishing and you pay on the Bank when the Bailiff calls.

 Includes the weir pool.
 Very good for salmon, pike and barbel.

 Canal and Rivers Trust

 There is a variety of canal waters within the district.
-To see which stretches are available and who to contact, search on the Canal and Rivers Trust website.
+To see which stretches are available and who to contact, search on the Canal and Rivers Trust website by clicking below.

 Hint – search within 5 miles of “Droitwich” for the water available in the Vale and Spa area.